yihsuanpai/eisenhower-matrix/README.md

 > *Because your brain deserves a better operating system.*

-A single-file, zero-dependency, local-first productivity tool built around the Eisenhower Decision Matrix — the same prioritisation framework used by US presidents, Fortune 500 executives, and every high-functioning person who's ever stared down an inbox and survived.
+A single-file, zero-dependency, local-first productivity tool built around the Eisenhower Decision Matrix — the same prioritisation framework used by executives and high-functioning professionals who've learned to distinguish what actually matters from what just feels urgent.

 No subscriptions.
 No accounts.
 No tracking.
-Just you, your tasks, and brutal clarity about what actually matters.
+Just you, your tasks, and brutal clarity about what to work on next.

 **→ [Launch App](https://yihsuanpai.github.io/eisenhower-matrix/)**